 The Audio Video Control Center (AVCC) is installed in your vehicle as part of the standard equipment.
 The AVCC will direct the signal to one or two televisions, the DVD player and the VCR.
 Simply push a button to select what is viewed and where.
 To control what is being viewed on the front television use the selections for "TV 1."
-To control what is being viewed on the bedroom (and outside television, if desired) use the selections for "TV 2."
+To control what is being viewed on the bedroom use the selections for "TV 2", for an exterior TV (if so equipped), use "TV 3".
 Each television is capable of viewing different programming at the same time.
-For example, by selecting "ANT" for "TV 1" you are able to watch your favorite network broadcast on the front television, while a movie from the VCR is being watched in the bedroom or outside, after selecting the "VCR" button for "TV 2."
+For example, by selecting "SAT" for "TV 1" you are able to watch your favorite DSS Satellite broadcast on the front television, while a movie from the DVD player is being watched in the bedroom by selecting the "DVD" button for "TV 2."
 This control center is capable of receiving three sources of input.
-They are "FROM ANTENNA," "FROM VCR," and "FROM AUX."
-The "FROM AUX" selection is used for cable input.
-It will also accommodate video game systems or a satellite dish.
+They are "SAT," "DVD," and "AUX."
+The "AUX" selection is used for cable input.
+It will also accommodate video game systems or most other video sources you would like to add.